 Tourist bars might look fancy but drinks are also more expensive.
-If you want to save money and go out like locals do, go to local bars.
-They are often smaller, hidden in side roads and cannot be found on TripAdvisor and such.
+If you want to save money and go out as locals do, go to local bars.
+They are often smaller, hidden inside roads and cannot be found on TripAdvisor and such.
 But it’s surely a great experience and way cheaper.

 Bonus Tip: Make a plan

-To get a better feeling of what you are spending, you should make a finance plan.
-That could be a simple Excel sheet, where you list every single dollar that you spend throughout the month – a cup of coffee, lunch, bus tickets etc. I know this sounds a bit crazy and over the top but it’s super interesting and helpful to see.
+To get a better feeling of what you are spending, you should make a financial plan.
+That could be a simple Excel sheet, where you list every single dollar that you spend throughout the month – a cup of coffee, lunch, bus tickets, etc. I know this sounds a bit crazy and over the top but it’s super interesting and helpful to see.

 I’ve done that a couple of times and trust me, you’ll be surprised how much money you really spend in a month!
 This also helps you identify potential areas to save money.
 If you realize that you’ve spent a lot on alcohol during the past four weeks, you might think twice about the obligatory drink every night.
 Good for your savings and your health.